 Gel options are also gum-based and much easier to mix into foods and beverages than powders.
 They also tend to blend easily in more difficult items such as soda, hot foods, alcoholic beverages and protein-rich supplement drinks like Ensure or Boost.
 This product does not lump up, but it must still be mixed in thoroughly.

 Other Convenient Thickening Options

 In recent years, companies have tried to make their thickening agents easier to use both at home and on the go.
 This includes the creation of individual serving size packets and pre-thickened beverages, such as water, juices, coffee, tea, and even prepared pureed meals and food items.
-These ready-to-drink products are available in nectar and honey consistencies, so make sure you buy the right texture for your loved one.
+These ready-to-eat and ready-to-drink products are available in nectar and honey consistencies, so make sure you buy the right texture for your loved one.

 Will Insurance Cover Thickening Products?

 Some thickening products are covered by Medicare, Medicaid or private health insurance companies.
-While you do not need a prescription to purchase these products, having a doctor document your loved one’s medical need for these products both in their chart notes and with a prescription will help you get them approved for coverage.
-Of course, private insurance policies and Medicaid can vary significantly, so check with your loved one’s provider to see what information you will need to provide in order have these products considered for coverage.
+While you do not need a prescription to purchase these products, having a doctor document your loved one’s medical need for them both in their chart notes and with a prescription will help you get them approved for coverage.
+Of course, private insurance policies and Medicaid can vary significantly, so check with your loved one’s provider to see what information you will need to submit in order have these products considered for coverage.

 Thickened Recipes Our Residents Love